Ruth Minsky Sender: World War II

 After a week, Riva was transported to a labor camp in Mittelsteine.
-There she contracted blood poisoning from cutting her hand, and because she inspired others around her to work harder, she was hospitalized instead of killed.
+There she contracted blood poisoning from cutting her hand.
+However, she was spared death because she inspired others in the camp through her poetry.
+The SS officers agreed to take her to a German hospital for treatment.
 When she recovered, she was sent to the labor camp at Grafenort for the remainder of the war.
 The camp was liberated by Russian forces.
 Riva finally got her wish to be free.
 She moved to the United States of America and started a family.

 Post-war

 After liberation, Ruth returned to Łódź with friends from the camp.
 They found that their former homes were occupied by people who had acquired the homes after the Jewish removal.
 Ruth and her friends decided to flee upon learning that Jewish survivors of the camps were targets for murder.
 They stayed in an abandoned apartment with other survivors.

 The newlywed couple arranged to be taken to a displaced persons camp in Germany, where the couple gave birth to sons Laibele and Avromele.
 Also while at the camp, Ruth was reunited with her brother and sisters (Chanele, Yankele, and Mala) that escaped to Russia.

 Afterward the family emigrated to the United States, where two more children, Chaim and Nachele (Nancy), were born.
-The family settled in Commack, New York and later Setauket, New York and as of 2023, she still resides there with her husband.
-She occasionally speaks on her story; specifically at H.B.
-Mattlin Middle School, a large middle school in Plainview, New York; where her sister Chanele’s children went to school.
+The family settled in Commack, New York and later Setauket, New York until her death in 2024.
+She occasionally spoke on her story; specifically at H.B.
+Mattlin Middle School, a large middle school in Plainview, New York, where her sister Chanele's children went to school.
+Her husband Morris died in 2005.

+Sender died in January 2024, at the age of 97.